bedekelly/elm-in-react/README.md

 # React-Elm

-Example configuration of a project created using Create-React-App, ejected and configured to compile and include an Elm app as a React component.
+Example configuration of a project:
+1. Bootstrapped using Create-React-App
+2. Ejected
+3. Configured to compile Elm apps
+4. Including Elm apps as a React component

 ![](Screenshot.png)